‘VOLTSWAGEN’ - Volkswagen Golf GTE Independent New Review (Ref:267/12114)

 Design and Build

 As before, a big part of the GTE's appeal is that it doesn't look that different to a GTI.
 Blue-themed touches differentiate this plug-in variant - on a narrow line spanning the front end of the bonnet and on an LED strip in the headlight.
-A nice touch is the way that the radiator grille can be illuminated as a continuation of this strip.
-The large, one-piece lower air intake grille features a honeycomb pattern with a black frame and a striking wing-like design at each corner.
-In profile, you get 17-inch alloy wheels.
-And there are wider black side skirt sills than you'd normally get on a Golf, those sills coming together at either end of the car to form the front spoiler and the rear diffuser.
-LED tail light clusters feature at the rear, where there are no visible exhaust pipes.
+A nice touch is the way that the radiator grille illuminates as a continuation of this strip.
+This GTE of course gains all the most recent Golf visual updates.
+There are fresh illuminating signatures in the new-look angular LED headlamps and revised bumpers front and rear, plus new sills beneath the doors and smarter LED tail lamps.
+In profile, you get 17-inch 'Richmond' alloy wheels.

 Market and Model